Simply copy and paste the following command line in your terminal to create your first Strapi project.

 The descending information stream improves code strength, enhances application execution, and facilitates smooth application performance.

-Even being equipped with advanced features and a myriad range of benefits, React JS has the other side, which makes it not so good a choice for IoT applications.
+Even being equipped with advanced features and a myriad range of benefits, React has the other side, which makes it not so good a choice for IoT applications.

-If you are looking to build a giant Industrial IoT application, reliability and stability are major aspects, which React JS lacks.
+If you are looking to build a giant Industrial IoT application, reliability and stability are major aspects, which React lacks.

 If you will focus on the rate of adoption of React JS for IoT applications, you may find it a little low.
 Developers and companies are still not considering it their priority for IoT applications as they find difficulties following this unfamiliar choice.